TrainerDex/TrainerDex.py/CONTRIBUTING.md

 Use the command `black --help` to see how to use this tool.
 The full style guide is explained in detail on [black's GitHub repository](https://github.com/ambv/black). **There is one exception to this**, however, which is that we set the line length to 99, instead of black's default 88.
 This is already set in `pyproject.toml` configuration file in the repo so you can simply format code with Black like so: `black <src>`.

+## Environments
+We will be using [poetry](https://github.com/python-poetry/poetry) to manage dependencies, once I start working on this again.

 ## Commit Messages
 We are using [Semantic Commit Messages](https://seesparkbox.com/foundry/semantic_commit_messages).